 After a DWI arrest, you must attend an Administrative License Revocation (ALR) hearing if you want to fight the suspension of your driver’s license.
 An ALR suspended license lawyer in Allen from the Law Offices of Randall B. Isenberg can argue against the suspension of your license.
 Or, if you already have a suspended license, your lawyer can appeal or petition the court for a provisional license.

 Call 214-696-9253 today for a free case review.

 License Suspension Time for DWI in Texas

-During a DWI arrest, the police will confiscate your driver’s license.
+During a DWI arrest in Allen, the police will confiscate your driver’s license.
 Although the officer will issue you a temporary driving permit, you must schedule and attend an ALR hearing if you want to argue against suspension.
 Otherwise, the Texas Department of Public Safety (TxDPS) will automatically suspend your license.

 Your potential suspended license penalties are as follows:

 - 6 month to 2 year suspension of your driver’s license

 - $1,000 to $2,000 surcharge to reinstate your license